States’ rights for bathrooms, but not for marijuana

 “When you see something like the opioid addiction crisis blossoming in so many states around this country, the last thing we should be doing is encouraging people,” Spicer said.
 “There is still a federal law that we need to abide by when it comes to recreational marijuana and drugs of that nature.”

-The Obama administration had fought states on the bathroom issue, but let states experiment with marijuana legalization even though federal law supercedes state law under the supremacy clause of the Constitution.
+The Obama administration had fought states on the bathroom issue, but let states experiment with marijuana legalization even though federal law supersedes state law under the supremacy clause of the Constitution.

 Attorney General Jeff Sessions hit pause on a Justice Department challenge against Texas and several other states that had sued over the Obama administration’s guidance on bathrooms.